 - K Matt Prater had 137 points in 2021, the second-highest total in franchise history and tied for the fourth-highest total in the NFL.
 In just 30 games over two seasons (2021-22) under Rodgers, Prater connected on 12 FGs of 50+ yards, the second-most for any player in team history.

-· The Broncos returned six kicks for TDs during Rodgers tenure in Denver (2011-14), tied for the second most in the NFL in that span.
+- Denver returned six kicks for TDs during Rodgers tenure with the Broncos (2011-14), tied for the second most in the NFL in that span.
 In 2012, Trindon Holliday became the first player in NFL history to record multiple return TDs in a playoff game when he scored on a 90-yard punt return and a 104-yard kickoff return in a 38-35 double-overtime loss to the Ravens.

-Jeff Rodgers is in his second season with the Cardinals and first as the team's assistant head coach/special teams coordinator.
+Jeff Rodgers is in his sixth season with the Cardinals and fifth as the team's assistant head coach/special teams coordinator.
 He came to Arizona in January, 2018 as the team's special teams coordinator and added the title of assistant head coach in 2019.
-Rodgers is in his 16th NFL season after previously coaching special teams with Chicago (2015-17), Denver (2011-14), Carolina (2009-10) and San Francisco (2003-07).
+Rodgers is in his 20th NFL season after previously coaching special teams with Chicago (2015-17), Denver (2011-14), Carolina (2009-10) and San Francisco (2003-07).

 Cardinals Earn A Top-10 Ranking In Special Teams Play

 Unit has several key performers scheduled to be restricted free agents